-Many dealerships offer new-car incentives like low financing and attractive warranties that may or may not be a a great deal.
+Many dealerships offer new-car incentives like low financing and attractive warranties that may or may not be a great deal.

-The key is is to do the math, take emotion out of the equation, and understand the real cost of car ownership.
+The key is to do the math, take emotion out of the equation, and understand the real cost of car ownership.

 Pros of buying a new car:

 Often come with lower interest rates on financing, extended warranties, and less risk of repairs.

 Cost of repair can be lower than that for a similar, older vehicle.

 More selection when shopping — you can get what you want in terms of color, upgrades and style (as long as you can afford it, of course!).

 Less expensive, and you don't take that new-car depreciation hit.

 Less to lose if something goes wrong, or you get a dent in the bumper, or an accident.
 Less expensive to insure.